-The Seville Feria is a weeklong fair/festival that takes places each year in April or May in Andalusia's largest city.
+The Feria de Abril in Seville, Spain is a weeklong fair/festival that takes places each year in April or May in Andalusia's largest city.
 The fair always begins two weeks after Semana Santa (the huge Holy Week celebration leading up to Easter) ends, and is probably unlike any “fair” you've ever been to before.

 The Feria has its roots not in a festival, but actually in a livestock market.
 Back in the mid-1800s, people would come to Seville during this time of year to sell cattle and other animals.
 Over the years, the market took on a more festive feel, and eventually expanded from just a couple of days to a full-blown 6 days of celebrations.

 Today, you won't find any cattle for sale at the Feria.
 What you'll find instead are horses, carriages, colorful casetas (tents), and traditional clothing worn by just about everyone.
-This means bright, colorful flamenco dresses for the ladies, and the traje corto, or short suit with wide-brimmed hat for the men.
+This means bright, colorful flamenco dresses for the ladies, and the traje corto, or short suits with wide-brimmed hats for the men.

 Like I said, I arrived in Seville with no idea that this event was taking place.
 So imagine my confusion – and curiosity – when I began to see horse-drawn carriages filled with women in fancy dresses making their way through Seville's old town one afternoon.